joinself/academy/examples/go/client/03_credential_issuance/README.md

 ### 🔄 Current main.go

-The current `main.go` contains the simplified basic issuance example (**9/10 simplicity**).
+The current `main.go` contains the simplified basic issuance example using the underlying Self SDK directly (**9/10 simplicity**).
+This demonstrates how to use the core SDK without the client package facade.
 For the full educational progression, use the individual files above.

 ### 📊 Complexity Guide